SECURITY Refer to JOBS in Security Level Details - Permissions

 IMPORTANT You must select at least one of the Alerts options or the Automatically Email StdOut/StdErr Options to be able to configure this section.Select any of the following options:

-• Default recipients - An email will be sent to the user who scheduled the job, and to the default email recipients set in Account Settings and/or Site Settings.
+• Default recipients: An email will be sent to the user who scheduled the job, and to the default email recipients set in the Email Recipients section in Account Settings - Legacy UI (legacy UI), in the Email Recipients section in Global Settings (New UI), and/or in the Email Recipients section in Site Settings - Legacy UI (legacy UI).

-NOTE The email field only accepts the following characters:
+NOTE The email field accepts the following characters:

 - Click Save.
 The job schedule is now created and you are directed to the Jobs > Active Jobs page.

 Jobs scheduled for a one-time or recurring delivery in the future are listed on the Jobs > Active Jobs page.
 Completed jobs are listed on the Jobs > Completed Jobs page.
-For more information, refer to Active and completed jobs.
+For more information, refer to Active and completed jobs - Legacy UI.

 Active and completed jobs can be edited or deleted on the Jobs > Active Jobs or Jobs > Completed Jobs page, respectively.
-For more information, refer to Active and completed jobs.
+For more information, refer to Active and completed jobs - Legacy UI.

-When a job is about to fire, it performs a scan to build a list of devices that are part of the job targets (e.g. filters or groups) at that time.
+When a job is about to fire, it performs a scan to build a list of devices that are part of the job targets (for example, filters or groups) at that time.

 To better understand this, let's see a few scenarios when a job targets your devices via a filter: